 Overview of the Jeep Wrangler

 Traditionally, great sound and Jeep Wranglers have not gone hand in hand, but this particular Wrangler actually gives you some pretty cool options for building a rockin' audio system.
 You'll find enough room in the dash and sound bar for just about any replacement speakers, and some interesting options for bass, ranging from replacing the sub in the center console to amplified subs that fit behind the rear seat.

-With a little bit of work, you can fit any DIN (2" tall) radio in the dash.
+With a little bit of work, you can fit any DIN (2" tall) or double-DIN (4" tall) radio in the dash.
 That's really good news compared to Wranglers and CJ Series Jeeps of the past, which were definitely not built with audio excellence in mind.